proksee-project/proksee-cmd/docs/tutorial.md

 # Tutorial

-The following is a set of simple tutorials to illustrate how to run Proksee on the command line and understand the outputs.
+The following is a set of simple tutorials to illustrate how to run Proksee on a Linux command line and how to understand the outputs.
 Please ensure that you have already installed Proksee according the [installation instructions](installation.md).

 ## Assemble

+This tutorial will explain how to use Proksee Assemble.

 ### Data

-You will first need to obtain data to assemble.
+You will first need to obtain sequencing data to assemble.
 For this tutorial, we will be using *Vibrio cholerae* reads generated from an Illumina sequencing machine using a whole-genome sequencing strategy.
-The reads can be downloaded either by using the SRA Toolkit or downloading the reads directly from a web browser.
+The reads can be downloaded either by using NCBI's SRA Toolkit or downloading the reads directly from a web browser.

 **Option 1: SRA Toolkit Download**

-You will need to follow the instructions on how to [install](https://github.com/ncbi/sra-tools/wiki) and [use](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/) the SRA Toolkit.
-We will be downloading sequencing run SRR9201324:
+You will need to follow NCBI's instructions on how to [install](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) and [use](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/) the SRA Toolkit.
+We will download sequencing run SRR9201324 and, for the sake of simplicity, concatinate the pair-end reads into a single file.

 ```
 fasterq-dump SRR9201324